Physical therapy in the Philippines: Undergraduate level

 As of 2011, among the notable schools of physical therapy in the Philippines were the Angeles University Foundation, Emilio Aguinaldo College, Universidad De Manila (former City College of Manila), University of Philippines-Manila Campus, the University of Santo Tomas, the Pamantasan ng Lungsod ng Maynila ("University of the City of Manila"), the University of the East Ramon Magsaysay Memorial Medical Center, Virgen Milagrosa University Foundation, the Cebu Doctors University, the De La Salle University- Health Sciences Institute, the Far Eastern University-Nicanor Reyes Medical Foundation, the Mariano Marcos State University-Batac Campus, the Velez College, the Saint Jude College-Manila Campus, and the Iloilo Doctors' College.

 Advanced studies level

 Master's degree

-At present, there are only three institutions in the Philippines where graduate physical therapists can take a Master of Science in Physical Therapy degree.
-They are the University of Santo Tomas, University of the Philippines and Our Lady of Fatima University.
+At present, there are four institutions in the Philippines where graduate physical therapists can take a Master of Science in Physical Therapy degree.
+They are the Our Lady of Fatima University, Pamantasan ng Lungsod ng Maynila, University of the Philippines, and University of Santo Tomas.
 There are currently no schools in the Philippines that offer a Doctorate degree in Physical Therapy.